emorydunn/homebrew-gif-off/README.md

 #### Size

 The size defaults to the dimensions of the first frame.
-If you'd like to resample to images specify a new size with the `--size` option.
+You can also specify a fixed size or to scale the images to either a given width or height.

-The size is given in the format `<w>x<h>`, for example `1000x1000`.
+To render to a fixed width or height use `--width` or `--height` (or both for a fixed size).
+A fixed size can also be given in a single option with `--size` in the format `<w>x<h>`, for example `1000x1000`.

+When giving a single dimension the dimensions of the file are based on the first frame.
+All other frames will be scaled into those dimensions.
+At this time cropping is not supported.

 #### Frame Duration